Binary Number: 1

 1.1 unveils the salubrious recollection of our unexpurgated ego.
 The essence of this genuine ego abides here.
 It is self-centred simply because there is nobody else out there.
 There is complete selfishness for the idea of unselfishness does not exist.
 This is why there is so much misunderstanding about 1.1.
 According to one’s perception it can appear as either the quintessential of separation or of unity.
 The choice is yours.

-I align with the veritable nature of 1.1 once I allow the honest expression of my genuine ego.
+We align with the veritable nature of 1.1 once we allow the honest expression of our genuine ego.
 This involves releasing all those tedious and lacklustre fantasies about getting rid of the ego.
-It implies taking a deep breath and delivering the most egocentric statement I can conceive, such as: “There is only me!
+It implies taking a deep breath and delivering the most egocentric statement you can conceive, such as: “There is only me!
 And I care only about me!”

 1.1’s stuff is the cornerstone for healing.
-The first step of any healing enterprise, as I see it, involves clearly identifying energy patterns.
+The first step of any healing enterprise involves clearly identifying energy patterns.
 As a result of separation energies are muddled up and fragmented.
 The adulterated ego and the related consensus belief system based on separation, do their best to feed this jumble.

 The best promotional activity consists in creating endless and looping conflicts between the ego and the non-ego, ordinary and non-ordinary, the selfish and the non-selfish, the spiritual and the non-spiritual, and so on.
 This is a typical Machiavellian technique.
 As long as energies are mixed, confused and exclusively concerned about their conflicts, separation can prosper in the background.
 When energies are identified and clearly separated the structure of the ego exposes its basic mechanics.